MNS

 • U-Negative Phenotype

 • Individuals lack the U antigen.
-This phenotype is rare, found almost exclusively in individuals of African descent (about 1% prevalence in this population)
+This phenotype is rare, found almost exclusively in individuals of African descent: (about 1% prevalence in this population)

-• Usually results from deletion or mutations in the GYPB gene, leading to the absence or severe truncation of GPB
+• Usually results from deletion or mutations: in the GYPB gene, leading to the absence or severe truncation of GPB

-• Because S and s are also on GPB, U-negative individuals are almost always S-s- as well
+• Because S and s are also on GPB, U-negative individuals are almost always S-s-: as well

 • Clinical Significance: U-negative individuals can form anti-U, which is a clinically significant antibody capable of causing severe HTRs and HDFN.
 Finding U-negative blood for transfusion is extremely challenging

-Common Haplotypes and Phenotypes
+Common Haplotypes & Phenotypes

 Due to the linkage of GYPA and GYPB, certain combinations of antigens are inherited together: